 Violations of data privacy fall within the jurisdiction of the NPC based on the Data Privacy Act.
 You may check the NPC website for more information.

 5. Are lenders still liable for unfair collection practices even if they already outsourced their collection activities?

 Yes.
 Even if SEC MC 18 allows the outsourcing of payment collection to a third-party service provider, the ultimate responsibility for collection practices and compliance with SEC MC 18 is still with the FCs or LCs.

 6. What are the penalties for unfair collection practices?

 Any violation of SEC MC 18 shall subject the FCs and LCs to the following penalties:

+A legally operating online lending company or platform in the Philippines is registered with the SEC.
 The SEC has posted the list of online lending platforms on its website.
 LCs and FCs with revoked licenses or Certificates of Authority are also posted on the SEC website.

 According to SEC MC 10, there is a need to closely monitor and assess the operations of existing online lending platforms to promote lending and financing businesses while ensuring the protection of consumers in the Philippines.

 The SEC requires online lenders to report their operations to the SEC no later than 10 days before their launch.
 Otherwise, this is a violation of SEC MC No. 19, and there are penalties for this.